 Installing WordPress is one thing, keeping it up to date is something else.
 Each week brings new bugs or potential attack scenarios that will make a WordPress website vulnerable to hacks.
 Enabling automatic updates for all or at least most parts of WordPress solves a large number of problems with irregularly maintained WordPress websites.

-Years ago, I noticed that PHP connections to MySQL were significantly slower over IPV6 (where a hostname has an IPv6 address or AAAA record), when no MySQL service is listening on that address.
+Years ago, I noticed that PHP connections to MySQL were significantly slower over IPV6 (host name with an IPv6 AAAA record), when no MySQL service listens on that address.
 The connection is refused, and PHP has to fallback to IPv4.
 The fallback takes a significant amount of time.
 Too much time if you’d asked me.
-Unfortunately this fallback to IPv4 is […]
+Unfortunately this fallback to IPv4 is still slow today…

 Convert ext/mysql to MySQLi how-to.
 This post will show you how to convert your old PHP mysql extension functions to PHP MySQLi extension.
 Migrating away from ext/mysql to MySQLi – or PHP Data Object (PDO) – is important, because the ext/mysql functions are deprecated as of PHP 5.5.0.
 If you do not update your PHP code, your website will fail soon!